injekt666/nim-scambaiting-tools/README.md

 - `spywares/get_ip.nim` spyware gets the Public IP address as fast as possible, prints to terminal, No GUI.
 - `spywares/get_ip_gui.nim` spyware gets the Public IP address on a tiny popup, shows GUI.
-- `spywares/get_ip_mail.nim` spyware gets the Public IP address and sends it by mail, requires manually editing the source code to put the user/password/mail hosting and compiling, silent, No GUI.
+- `spywares/get_ip_mail.nim` spyware gets the Public IP address and sends it by mail, requires manually editing the source code to put the user/password/mail and compiling, silent, No GUI.